roboticsbucs/PneurrelV2/README.md

 }
 ```
 These namespaces are set up so that whenever their respective button is pressed, the `onPress()` function will be called once.
 The same will happen with `onRelease()`.
 Every tick, the `onPing()` function is called, for when you need to monitor something and act in response to it, like a PID Controller.
 You can store local variables that a specific button needs in this namespace.
-# `user-input-templates.cpp`
-This is a collection of commonly used button types.
-This has templates for empty, unused buttons, it has templates for toggling actions, acting after a delay, etc.